This Debtzilla review was made after playing the game five times. We were sent a copy of this game by the publisher in

 - I haven’t been a big fan of the two-player game so far.
 I’ve played two games at this player count and both boss fights were very easy.
 The boss’ health starts very low at this player count, so if you roll decently you really don’t have to worry about facing too many boss events, making the final showdown pretty anticlimactic.

 Debtzilla did exceed my expectations, but I just wanted it to have a bit more tension or a more interesting puzzle to solve.
-I personally wouldn’t play it over games like One Deck Dungeon and Batman: The Animated Series that use similar dice placement mechanics, but I can see some people really enjoying Debtzilla if they prefer light and relaxing dice games.
+I personally wouldn’t play it over games like One Deck Dungeon (see: One Deck Dungeon review) that uses similar dice placement mechanics, but I can see some people really enjoying Debtzilla if they prefer light and relaxing dice games.

 I have to give the designer a lot of credit for this unique and humorous economic twist on the superhero theme because it really does work.
 It’s just not a game for me and it doesn’t rank up there with what I consider the best deck building games.